Last Updated on

 All of the above should be made of a good quality stainless steel, with a layer of wood, rubber, or some other comfort grip handle on it optional, but nice to have.

-A lot of sets are going to give you a grill brush, corn cob holders, a basting brush, and a meat thermometer.
+A lot of sets are going to give you an oven mitts, a grill brush, corn cob holders, a basting brush, and a meat thermometer.

 Your grill brush should be fairly long, with stiff bristles.
 None of the ones you’re going to get from these sets are going to be top of the line brushes, but they should still have those solid bristles and a good scraper or there’s no point in even having it.
 A replacement head for when one gets worn out is also a nice (and common to find) plus.